 As per tradition, the Kelowna branch of the Royal Canadian Legion will host their annual parade and ceremony in the downtown core.

-Participating organizations and the Colour Party will march from Stuart Park, along Bernard Avenue to the Cenotaph in City Park where the service will take place.
+Participating organizations and the Colour Party will march from Stuart Park, along Bernard Avenue to the Cenotaph in City Park where the service will take place at 10:30 am.